hmmousa/SocketsChatApplication/README.md

 # SocketsChatApplication
-A Simple Chat Application using Sockets in Java
+A Multi-User Chat Application using Sockets in Java

 ### Image: